 Boyer has served on and led committees including the Healthy Anne Arundel Month Planning Committee (Director), the Human Performance Signature Program (Chair), and most recently as the Co-Chair for the Maryland Chapter of Addiction Policy Forum and the Howard County Recovery Oriented Systems of Care (ROSC) and as a board member for Hope House Treatment Center and My Life Foundation.

-Allison is the founder of Beyond Betty LLC, a family and peer recovery coaching business in Denver.
+Allison Harden is the founder of Beyond Betty LLC, a family and peer recovery coaching business in Denver, Colorado.
 She serves as a consultant to organizations building peer support offerings, provides individual and group peer supervision, and is a trainer for peer recovery coaches.
-In 2019, Allison received the National Credential for Peer Recovery Support Specialist (NCPRSS) from the Association of Addiction Professionals (NAADAC).
+In 2019, Harden received the National Credential for Peer Recovery Support Specialist (NCPRSS) from the Association of Addiction Professionals (NAADAC).
 She continues to support those walking a personal recovery journey.
-Her past work experience in behavioral health, includes representing the Center for Addiction and Rehabilitation (CeDAR) in community outreach.
+Her past work experience in behavioral health includes representing the Center for Addiction and Rehabilitation (CeDAR) in community outreach.
 She is married and has two adult children and spends lots of time walking Izzy, their little Shih Tzu Poodle.

 She was a leading instrumental voice in the development and clinical application of Dominion’s Scientifically Accurate Medication Monitoring (SAMM)® and Comprehensive Analysis of Reported Drugs (CARD)® reports and trend data that offer next-generation clinical insight into medication adherence and patient self-reported drug use to support assessment, treatment planning, and outcomes in a number of medical specialties.
 Further, Hauser assembled a world-class team of thought leaders to represent Dominion as its Scientific and Addiction Advisory Board.